sandordargo/sandordargo.github.io/_posts/2019-6-12-take-the-lead.md

 ## Conclusion

 Be proactive with your manager.
 Most of them will like it.
 They will understand that you are not an extra burden, on the contrary, you take some pain off their backs.
 Of course, you know your manager and you should be able to understand quickly if she is not like that and just don't force it.
-What to in those cases is a story for another day.
+What to do in those cases is a story for another day.

 If your manager likes that you act proactively, make good use of it!
 Prepare your training plan, the topics for your one-2-ones, the material for your performance reviews.
 You have a much better chance to get what you look for if you set the baseline compared to if you let your manager do that.